Mixed Recycling in Blue or Green Bins (in trash locations)

 - Only the stretchy kind; non-stretchy plastic goes into trash

-- Clean, all colors, bags, wrappers, and mailers are appropriate
+- Clean, all colors, bags, wrappers, and mailers

 - Cut off all paper labels (scissors provided for convenience)